 - Group Facilitation Training for professionals and/or service users wishing to develop a Paranoia & Beliefs Group — an opportunity for people both with lived experience of paranoia, and without it, to train together and discover common ground.
 See our Training & Events Calendar for upcoming trainings.

 - Networking for group facilitators.
-The next Paranoia & Beliefs Network Meeting is announced on the Training & Events Calendar BUT YOU MUST PLEASE BOOK YOUR PLACE as venues are often space-limited, and we must be able to control numbers prior to the meeting.
-Book your place by calling 020 7241 8978 or emailing firstname.lastname@example.org
+The networking events held quarterly by the London Hearing Voices Network are also shared by the London Paranoia & Beliefs Network.
+Meetings are announced on the Training & Events Calendar.
+Book your place by calling 020 7241 8978 or emailing email@example.com

 - Materials and resources to support the development of groups.
 THE FOLLOWING DOWNLOADS ARE AVAILABLE: